Lemaitre at Fabric

 Sceptics was Lemaitre’s second encore – it exemplified their skill in manipulating sound, combining classical harmony that child prodigy Mozart would have been proud of, with the sounds of our time: dubstep, grime, and pop.
 The only negative comment is that there should have been even more people there to enjoy it.

-For further information about Lemaitre and future events visit here.
+For further information and future events visit Lemaitre’s website here.

 Watch the video for Fiction here: